Who we are

 Founder and Executive Director

-UK Government’s “National Muslim Women’s Avisory Group”
+Part of the UK Government’s “National Muslim Women’s Advisory Group”

-Co-Author of the report “Radcalisation and violent extremism-focus on women”
+Co-Author of the report “Radcalisation and violent extremism-focus on women” and UN women report Gendered Pathways to Radicalization and Desistance from Violent Extremism

-Ambassador for Women Without Borders promoting counter extremism narratives
+UK Ambassador for Women Without Borders promoting counter extremism narratives

-Board of the internationally renowned and award winning peacekeeping organisation The Bereaved Families Forum based in Palestine and Israel
+A board member of the internationally renowned and award winning peacekeeping organisation The Bereaved Families Forum based in Palestine and Israel

 Erin Saltman: Academic and expert in Far Right and Islamist Extremism.
 Policy Manager, EMEA Counterterrorism & CVE at Facebook.
 UK/US